Chariots of Fire: Soundtrack

 Some pieces of Vangelis's music in the film did not end up on the film's soundtrack album.
 One of them is the background music to the race Eric Liddell runs in the Scottish highlands.
 This piece is a version of "Hymne", the original version of which appears on Vangelis's 1979 album, Opéra sauvage.
 Various versions are also included on Vangelis's compilation albums Themes, Portraits, and Odyssey: The Definitive Collection, though none of these include the version used in the film.

 Five lively Gilbert and Sullivan tunes also appear in the soundtrack, and serve as jaunty period music which counterpoints Vangelis's modern electronic score.
 These are: "He is an Englishman" from H.M.S.
-Pinafore, "Three Little Maids from School Are We" from The Mikado, "With Catlike Tread" from The Pirates of Penzance, "The Soldiers of Our Queen" from Patience, and "There Lived a King" from The Gondoliers.
+Pinafore, "Three Little Maids From School Are We" from The Mikado, "With Catlike Tread" from The Pirates of Penzance, "The Soldiers of Our Queen" from Patience, and "There Lived a King" from The Gondoliers.

 The film also incorporates a major traditional work: "Jerusalem", sung by a British choir at the 1978 funeral of Harold Abrahams.
 The words, written by William Blake in 1804–08, were set to music by Hubert Parry in 1916 as a celebration of England.
 This hymn has been described as "England's unofficial national anthem", concludes the film and inspired its title.
 A handful of other traditional anthems and hymns and period-appropriate instrumental ballroom-dance music round out the film's soundtrack.

 Release

-The film was distributed by 20th Century Fox and selected for the 1981 Royal Film Performance with its premiere on 30 March 1981 at the Odeon Haymarket before opening to the public the following day.
+The film was distributed by 20th Century-Fox and selected for the 1981 Royal Film Performance with its premiere on 30 March 1981 at the Odeon Haymarket before opening to the public the following day.
 It opened in Edinburgh on 4 April and in Oxford and Cambridge on 5 April with other openings in Manchester and Liverpool before expanding further in May into 20 additional London cinemas and 11 others nationally.
 It was shown in competition at the 1981 Cannes Film Festival on 20 May.

-The film was only distributed by The Ladd Company through Warner Bros. and released on 25 September 1981 in Los Angeles, California and in New York Film Festival, on 26 September 1981 in New York and on 9 April 1982 in the United States.
+The film was distributed by The Ladd Company through Warner Bros. in North America and released on 25 September 1981 in Los Angeles, California and in the New York Film Festival, on 26 September 1981 in New York and on 9 April 1982 in the United States.

+In October 2025, the film will be screened as 'Tribute to David Puttnam' at the 20th Rome Film Festival.